 The 3 most common reasons for Hair loss with Women and what you can do to stop the hair loss

-Hair loss is no longer an issue that is only Men concerns.
+Hair Loss has long since ceased to be a topic Men concerns.
 More and more women worldwide are suffering from hair loss.
 While in the United States over 30 million women are affected, in Germany it is already around 4 million.
 And the trend is rising.
 Globally, about up to 40% of all women up to the age of 50 are affected by hair loss or loss of hair fullness, after menopause even more.
 So you are not alone with this problem.

-However, the so-called female pattern baldness is by no means as socially accepted as male pattern baldness, and so we women suffer particularly from it when suddenly whole tufts of hair come off the scalp when brushing the hair in the morning.
+But the so-called female pattern baldness is socially not as accepted as male hair loss and so we women suffer especially when suddenly whole tufts of hair appear when brushing the hair in the morning.
+Hair from the scalp.

 Thick, shiny and full hair - we are confronted with this ideal of beauty every day, so extensions, wigs, weaves, as well as countless hair restorers and hair care products are booming to come closer to this ideal.